 Trustee-documented FFI account of a Reporting Model 2 FFI as defined in the applicable Model 2 IGA.
 File the Forms 8966 to report each U.S. Account (within the meaning of the Model 2 IGA) maintained by the trust, as if the Reporting Model 2 FFI maintained the account.

 Account held by a Territory financial institution not treated as a U.S. person.
-File a separate Form 8966 with respect to each specified U.S. person or substantial U.S. owner of a foreign entity that is a NFFE with respect to which the territory financial institution acts as an intermediary and provides the PFFI with the information and documentation required under Regulations section 1.1471-3(c)(3))(iii)(G).
+File a separate Form 8966 with respect to each substantial U.S. owner of a foreign entity that is a passive NFFE with respect to which the territory financial institution acts as an intermediary and provides the PFFI with the information and documentation required under Regulations section 1.1471-3(c)(3))(iii)(G).
 See 1.1471-4(d)(2)(ii)(B)(2).

 Account held by a Nonparticipating FFI.
 For calendar years 2015 and 2016, file a separate Form 8966 for each account maintained for a nonparticipating FFI (including a limited branch or limited FFI treated as a nonparticipating FFI) to report certain aggregate amounts.
 See below for permitted pooled reporting for non-consenting nonparticipating FFIs, if specific payee reporting is prohibited under domestic law without account holder consent.